gbern-tg/twingate-gateway/README.md

 # 🛡️ Twingate Internet Gateway Installer

 This project automates the setup of a Linux-based gateway to forward all local network traffic through [Twingate](https://www.twingate.com).
-It’s ideal for use cases like protecting IoT devices, isolating VLANs, or routing network traffic securely through a private tunnel.
+It's ideal for use cases like protecting IoT devices, isolating VLANs, or routing network traffic securely through a private tunnel.

 ---